Grossman School of Business

 Vanessa C

-Vanessa Chumbley ’22, Manager of Strategy, Fello.
+Vanessa Chumbley ’22, Manager of Strategy, fello.

 Vanessa Chumbley is a strategic operator with 15 years of experience bridging high-level strategy and systems thinking with on-the-ground tactical execution.
 Her career started with an immediate pivot – after 12 years dedicated to classical music and earning a BFA in Violin Performance, she pivoted to stage management, spending almost 10 years as a stage manager for some of the country’s top performing arts organizations, including The Juilliard School, Santa Fe Opera, and Houston Ballet.
 Her second career pivot came in the wake of the COVID pandemic, leading her to SI-MBA in the fall of 2021.
 After graduating, Vanessa was hired as the inaugural Project Manager for Rare’s Center for Behavior & the Environment, the world’s first center dedicated exclusively to behavioral science and behavior-centered design for the environment.
 She currently works as the Manager of Strategy for Fello, a leading disability services organization serving communities across Maryland.
 Vanessa lives in Baltimore with her husband and their 15-year-old black lab mix, Max.

-Hear them at Panel 2: Career Pivots + Portfolio Careers
+• Panelist: Career Pivots + Portfolio Careers

 Emily George ’22